-Rakefet Ackerman is an Associate Professor of Cognitive Psychology at the Faculty of Industrial Engineering and Management, Technion, Israel.
+Rakefet Ackerman is an Associate Professor of Cognitive Psychology at the Faculty of Data and Decision Sciences, Technion, Israel.
 She received her Ph.D. from the University of Haifa, held a Post-Doctoral position at Ben-Gurion University

 Prof. Ackerman’s work has been published in leading journals, such as the Trends in Cognitive Sciences, Journal of Experimental Psychology (General; Learning, Memory, & Cognition; Applied), Cognition, and Computers in Human Behavior.
 Her current research is mostly funded by the Israel Science Foundation (ISF).